abdulium/home-credit-default-risk/README.md

 For future models, we would like to include additional predictors, use dimensionality reduction techniques such as PCA, and further stunt the growth/prune the decision trees.

+## BACKGROUND
+### Domain:
+Banking & Finance
+*Sub*: Consumer credit & Loan application
+*Company in Focus*: Home Credit

+### Brief description of the scenario:
+Home Credit strives to broaden financial inclusion for the unbanked population by providing a positive and safe borrowing experience.
+The truth is, many people, including first-time borrowers and immigrants, struggle to get loans due to insufficient or non-existent credit history.
+In order to make sure this underserved population has a positive loan experience;
+Home Credit makes use of a variety of alternative data - including telco and transactional information - to predict their clients' repayment abilities.

+### Decisions of interest:
+The key decisions we want to make from our analysis of the data are as follows:

+1. Which loan applications do we accept?
+2. How much loan do we give to an applicant?
+3. What demographics do we target our marketing at?